bob-carpenter/bob-carpenter.github.io/_pages/cv.md

 language processing, computability and automata theory, psycholinguistics, semantics, and the philosophy of language during the eight years I was at Carnegie Mellon.
 I've taught numerous summer school courses and short courses.
+I'm currently managing a Bayesian reading group that feels very much like a graduate seminar.

 ## Invited Talks